Fintel Short Squeeze Leaderboard Identifies Short Squeeze Opportunities for Traders

 The Short Squeeze Leaderboard provides a leaderboard ranking of companies with the highest Short Squeeze Score so traders can easily identify companies with the highest likelihood.
 For traders who want to find short squeeze opportunities before they happen, the Short Squeeze Leaderboard is an ideal tool.

-Reliance Global is third on this week’s list with a score of 98.05.
-Raw short interest reported by NASDAQ is 170K shares, up 147% from the prior month and representing 34% of total public float.
-The cost to borrow shares is 89%, which although low compared to this week’s list, is exceedingly high.
-Institutional sentiment in RELI is low, as total shares owned by institutions declined by 9% in the most recent quarter.
+Reliance Global Group is second on the list this week with a score of 98.60.
+Raw short interest reported by NASDAQ is 170K shares, an increase of 200% in the last month and representing 34% of total float.
+The cost to borrow shares is 134%, which is very elevated.
+This is up from 62% last week and climbing.
+Institutional ownership in RELI is down significantly in the last quarter, to 505K shares, down 9.19%.

-Last on this week’s list is Longeveron, with a score of 96.69.
-Raw short interest is 1.2M shares, up 477% from the prior month and representing 30% of total float.
-The cost to borrow shares is 153%, which is high.
-Like some of the others on this week’s list, institutional sentiment is mixed, with a 10% increase in disclosed owners in the most recent quarter and a 15% decline in total shares owned by institutions.
-The average portfolio allocation decreased by 15%.
+Qualigen Therapeutics is fourth on this week’s list with a score of 94.80.
+Raw short interest reported by NASDAQ is 5.7M shares, up 258% in the last month and representing 18% of total float.
+The cost to borrow shares is 17.3% which by any standard is very high but, compared to others on this week’s list, seemingly quite reasonable.
+Like the other companies on this list - the institutional sentiment is severely negative, with average portfolio allocation declining 34% in the trailing three months.

 Short Squeeze Scores scoring model ranges from 0 to 100, with 100 being most likely, relative to its peers.